A Bankruptcy Attorney Gives Advice for Those Thinking About Filing for Bankruptcy

 Although the law is complex, filing bankruptcy as an individual does not have to be difficult.
+A good bankruptcy attorney will help you file successfully with as little pain as possible.
 A successful personal Chapter 7 bankruptcy may allow you to eliminate most past debts, keep much of your property, begin to rebuild your credit, and achieve your financial goals.

 Are you struggling under an unmanageable debt load?

 We are here to help you.
-At the Holmes Law Offices, our passion is to help people get their financial lives under control.
+At the Holmes Law Offices, a bankruptcy law firm in Lowell, Massachusetts, our passion is to help people get their financial lives under control.
 The bankruptcy process is in place to allow people to get a “fresh start”, a right that is enshrined in our Constitution.
 Our founding fathers understood that people need help at times.
 Millions of people have gotten their financial lives back on track through the bankruptcy process.
 Sometimes it is the right thing to do.

 With a free in-person or phone consultation, we can help you determine whether bankruptcy is the right course for you.
 In order to help our clients, if it is difficult for you to visit our Lowell office, we will travel to meet with you at a convenient location.